om00sman/haplo_afp/README.md

 ## Data Availabilty

-Raw HiFi reads were downloaded from the NCBI Sequence Read Archive for *Cebidichthys violaceus* SRR19653852 (Wright et al., 2023); *Cryptacanthodes maculatus* SRR29012721; *Leptoclinus maculatus* SRR25603844, SRR25603845; *Melanostigma gelatinosum* ERR10879927 (Bista et al., 2024); and *Pholis gunnellus* ERR6436364, ERR6412365 (Programme et al., 2022).
-For *Lycodopsis pacificus*, FASTQ files containing raw HiFi reads were retrieved from GenomeARK.
-Hi-C data for *C. maculatus* (SRX26356541) was also downloaded from the from the NCBI Sequence Read Archive.
+Raw HiFi reads were downloaded from the NCBI Sequence Read Archive for *Leptoclinus maculatus* SRR25603844, SRR25603845; and *Pholis gunnellus* ERR6436364, ERR6412365 (Programme et al., 2022).
+Raw HiFi reads for the wolffishes Anarhichas lupus and Anarhichas minor were obtained from Bogan et al. (Bogan et al. 2024).

 Raw HiFi BAM and FASTQ for *Lycodicthys dearborni* and *Zoarces americanus* are available on NCBI SRA under the accession PRJNA1236397 [to be unembargoed upon acceptance].
 HiFi FASTQ reads can be accessed on SRA for *Anarhichas lupus* (PRJNA980960) and *Anarhichas minor* (PRJNA982125) [to be unembargoed upon acceptance]